 It’s easy to see why!
 Money issues can have massively detrimental effects on family life.
-The data (courtesy of perk box) makes for alarming reading:
+The data (courtesy of the perk box) makes for alarming reading:

 So, where do you start?
 Well, of course, everyone’s financial situation is unique, and you should approach it how you feel best, but these tips can help you to address certain areas of your finances and give a basic framework for you to work from: